 1. Identify what you have that others do not

-Take stock of your assets and talents and ask yourself: Would others be willing to pay for what I have, or what I can do?
+Start by figuring out what you can offer that others can’t provide for themselves.
+Take stock of your assets and talents and ask yourself: Would others be willing to pay for what I have or what I can do?

-Go ahead and write down all of your possibilities and then narrow them down to the one most promising prospect.
+Go ahead and write down all of your possibilities, and then narrow them down to the one most promising prospect.
 Focus your energy there to start.

 2. Find the right platform

 Now that you know where your moneymaking potential lies, find the right website to help you market it to the world.

 This is by no means an exhaustive list, but here are several sites worth considering:

 - Sites like Airbnb , Homestay and VRBO let you rent out a room or your entire home to travelers.

 - Fiverr and Thumbtack are among online marketplaces that enable you to offer various services — anything from writing to computer programming to legal services.